RonanOD/OpenAAC/app/open_aac/README.md

 ## Android Releases
 This section contains notes for each Android release.
+### Beta 0.0.4
+ * Improve async calls to Supabase to cut down on redundancy and cacheing
 ### Beta 0.0.3
  * Firebase Messaging in Client
 ### Beta 0.0.2